Top Medical Innovations for 2019

 Wherever the art of medicine is loved, there is also a love of humanity.

 Cardiac Valve Replacement Surgery

 The tricuspid and mitral valve replacement can now be done in a percutaneously way.
 More recent is the aortic valve replacement as well.
 A catheter is inserted into a vein in the skin or arm into a vein to replace these valves whenever possible.
-The aortic valve was still considered an open heart surgery until recently when some hospitals have been successful in the percutaneously method.
+The aortic valve was still considered an open heart surgery until recently when some hospitals have been successful in the percutaneous method.

-I worked in critical care recovering open heart surgery patients, and this is a difficult, painful surgery.
+I worked in critical care recovering open-heart surgery patients, and this is a difficult, painful surgery.
 Replacing valves through the groin or arm is a huge advancement.

 RNA Based Therapies

 RNA-based therapies are a newer innovation in labs everywhere.
 This therapy gives scientists a way to intercept a patient’s genetic abnormality “before it is translated a functioning (or nonfunctioning) protein.”

 This therapy can treat rare genetic diseases, such as Huntington’s disease and cancers.
 The hope is to alter genetic data.

 Medical education now uses VR/MR technology that adds a new element to medical education.
 This type of education appeals to all types of students who learn through audio, visual or kinesthetic training.